Archbishop’s

 Council Committees

-The Council shall have an Executive Committee and an Elections Committee, and such other standing or special committees
+The Council shall have an Executive Committee and an Elections Committee, and such other standing or special committees as shall be necessary to carry on the work of the Council.

 The Executive Committee shall consist of the Officers of the Council, plus two (2) elected from among the Council members.
 This committee shall prepare the agenda for the meetings of the Council, and shall coordinate where necessary the work of the other committees.

-the Council.
+The Elections Committee shall consist of not fewer than three (3) members appointed by the Chairman and confirmed by the Council.
 This Committee shall have supervision over matters pertaining to eligibility to vote and to be elected, and shall conduct the elections for the elected members of the Council.

 Regional Meetings

-Regional meetings (North, South, East, West) shall be held before each Council meeting to discuss the agenda as proposed by the Agenda Committee.
-Notes from the Regional Meetings should form part of the agenda of each Council of Priests Meeting
+Regional meetings (North, South, East, West) shall be held before each Council meeting to discuss the agenda as proposed by

 Cessation